initialcommit-com/git-sim/README.md

 `--img-format`: Output format for the image file, i.e. `jpg` or `png`.
 Default output format is `jpg`.
 `--stdout`: Write raw image data to stdout while suppressing all other program output.
 `--invert-branches`: Invert positioning of branches by reversing order of multiple parents where applicable.
-`--hide-merged-chains`: Hide commits from merged branches, i.e. only display mainline commits.
+`--hide-merged-branches`: Hide commits from merged branches, i.e. only display mainline commits.

 Animation-only global options (to be used in conjunction with `--animate`):